castrilloncc/EconMathNote/README.md

 # EconMathNote
-Lecture Note for Mathematics for Economics (Seoul National University 212.214-004 2016 Spring class)
+Lecture Note for Mathematics for Economics (Since 2016 Spring)

 This note is highly dependent on the main textbook: Simon, C.P. and Blume, L., "Mathematics for Economists", Norton:1994.